xli/gocd-invokedynamic-testresult/README.md

 #### What is JRuby InvokeDynamic?

-JRuby InvokeDynamic is designed for improving performance, however, what I observed in in real environment (especially running Rails) was decreasing performance.
+JRuby InvokeDynamic is designed for improving performance, however, what I observed in real environment (especially running Rails) was decreasing performance.

 You can enable invokedynamic use on Java 7, but it is disabled normally due to JVM issues.
 On Java 8 builds, it is enabled by default.